zephyrproject-rtos/zephyr/samples/subsys/fs/littlefs/README.rst

 ********

 This sample app demonstrates use of Zephyr's :ref:`file system API
-<file_system_api>` over `littlefs`_, using a file system with a file that
+<file_system_api>` over `littlefs`_, using file system with files that:
-counts the number of times the system has booted.
+* count the number of times the system has booted
+* holds binary pattern with properly incremented values in it

 Other information about the file system is also displayed.

 .. _littlefs:
    https://github.com/ARMmbed/littlefs